mecid/mecid.github.io/_posts/2024-07-02-mastering-scrollview-in-swiftui-scroll-phases.md

 As you can see in the example above, we attach the *onScrollPhaseChange* view modifier to the scroll view.
 The *onScrollPhaseChange* view modifier takes an action closure that the SwiftUI framework calls on every scroll phase change.
 The action closure provides us with two arguments: old and new phases.
 So you can inspect the recent and previous phases of the scroll view.

-Another version of the *onScrollPhaseChange* view modifier takes an action closure with the additional argument of type *ScrollGeometry*.
+Another version of the *onScrollPhaseChange* view modifier takes an action closure with the additional argument of type *ScrollPhaseChangeContext*.

 ```swift
 struct ContentView: View {